lfriesecke/CardDown/README.md

 Since Markdown does not provide any suitable syntax for creating flashcards, there are tags you can add at the end of a headline.
 Possible tags are `{BACK}`, `{FRONT}`, `{QUESTION}` and `{CHOICE}`.

-All flashcards start with a level 1 headline (`#` follow by a whitespace).
-There is no way to add comments, so the content follow by a headline is added to the current flashcard until a new flashcard begins.
+All flashcards start with a level 1 headline (`#` followed by a whitespace).
+There is no way to add comments, so the content followed by a headline is added to the current flashcard until a new flashcard begins.

 There are three different types of flashcards: